ramankumarlive/manageddisksprivatelinks/README.md

 adminUserName=ramankum
 adminPassword=@Password123
 diskAccessName=myDiskAccessForPrivateLinks
-# Creat a VM in a new VNET and Subnet that has no private endpoint to the DiskAccess object so that secured disks cannot be exported to or imported from the VM

 az vm create -g $resourceGroupName -n $vmNameInSubnetWithoutPL -l $region --image $imageURN --size $vmSize --os-disk-size-gb 128 \
 --vnet-name $subnetNameWithoutPL --subnet $subnetNameWithoutPL --public-ip-address-dns-name $publicIPNameForVMInSubnetWithoutPL \
 --admin-username $adminUserName --admin-password $adminPassword